ElmerCSC/elmer-linsys/results/README.md

 Krylov subspace methods are some of the most well known and used iterative linear solvers.
 These include solvers such as conjugate gradient method, biconjugate gradient stabilized method and induced dimension reduction method.

-The Krylov subspace in Krylov subspace methods refers to the order-$r$ Krylov subspace defined as:
+The Krylov subspace in Krylov subspace methods refers to the $\text{order-}r$ Krylov subspace defined as:
 ```math
 \mathcal{K}_r(A, b) = \text{span}\{b, Ab, A^2b, ..., A^{r-1}b\}
 ```